OpenLiberty/open-liberty-operator/doc/operator-design.md

 - As Champ / Todd / Jane, we would like to utilize the Open Liberty Operator as a drop-in replacement (mechanical migration) for the Appsody Operator for the Open Liberty Application Stack.

+- As a Red Hat Runtimes user, I would like to have an official Operator to deploy my Open Liberty workloads with enterprise QoS and day-2 operations.

 ## As-is
 - The Appsody Operator has very useful generic QoS and the `app-deploy.yaml` from the Open Liberty Application Stack has Liberty specific values such as using the appropriate default ports and MicroProfile endpoints.
 However, it does not cover advanced Liberty scenarios such as configuring Liberty's OpenID Connect client or have Liberty specific day-2 operation such as trigger a JVM dump.